jdx/mise/docs/rtx.md

 # Coming from rtx

 `mise` was formerly called `rtx`.
-The name was changed to avoid confusion with nvidia's line of graphics cards.
+The name was changed to avoid confusion with Nvidia's line of graphics cards.

 To upgrade from `rtx` to `mise`, simply install `mise` and it should automatically